 - The container is considered an important element of design, and therefore should relate to the design in shape, color, size and directional movement.
-Modern Oriental style containers are used. - Asymmetrical triangle is not required but one should be aware of simplicity in construction, use of space, dominance, pattern and proportion. - Other considerations are: Rose(s) mass of color, details of other plant materials, lines may be any combination of directions.
-Spaces open or closed, positive or negative. - Shapes and colors are very important, as they help the arrangers to express their feelings, rose show themes or class titles.
+Modern East Asian style containers are used. - Asymmetrical triangle is not required but one should be aware of simplicity in construction, use of space, dominance, pattern and proportion. - Other considerations are: Rose(s) mass of color, details of other plant materials, lines may be any combination of directions. - Shapes and colors are very important, as they help the arrangers to express their feelings, rose show themes or class titles.